This is a sponsored post

 - Twisting the Stick-lets made the stick structure stronger

-- They were strong enough to support many sticks
+- They were strong enough to support many sticks in one hole

 - They were perfect for smaller stick crafts too